pennatil/Analysis-Notes/README.md

 In order to get the material, there are two ways:

-* Get a .zip file, containing all of the notes.
-This version might not be as up to date as the source files, but it is usually corrected and checked.
-Use this option of you are not familiar with LaTex or GitHub
+* Get a .zip file, containing all of the notes, as well as the source files.
+This package contains Final chapters, as well as those that are in progress.
   1. Download the .zip archive [here](https://github.com/pennatil/Analysis-Notes/archive/master.zip)
   2. Unzip it, you will find a folder named "Notes", open it
-  3. Find a folder named "Output"
+  3. There are two folders you have to pay attention to:
+  	* Final chapters: Those files that are complete and final, are saved here.
+	* Output: Everything is included in here, as well as incomplete files.
   4. Get the files you need
 * Typeset (Build) it yourself from source.
-This is in order to have the latest version available (like bleeding edge)**(WARNING: MIGHT CONTAIN ERRORS IN THE TEXT)**.
 Take a look at the [Building](#Building) section

 <a name="Contributing"></a>
 Contributing